Skip to main content

 Template builder prototypes

-And, for good measure, I also created icons for the production and development versions of the app:
+And, for good measure, I also created app icons for both the production and development builds using our new colors.